michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0126.md

 - n: correction of an unstable part of the spine by joining two or more vertebrae; usually done surgically but sometimes done by traction or immobilization
 - n: a nuclear reaction in which nuclei combine to form more massive nuclei with the simultaneous release of energy
 ### Family
+- fusion: fusions+
-fusion: fusions+;fuse: fused, fuses, fusible, fusing, fusion
+- fuse: fused, fuses, fusible, fusing, fusion
 ### Examples
 - This education seemed to be conducted via a vein that formed between the naive and worldly slime molds after two or three hours of fusion.
 - Few other drummers were as integral to the development of fusion as Mr. Mouzon, who combined volcanic intensity with a brisk attunement to dynamic flow.